volume 3, issues 13-18

 (the voice that makes do things)

-d) mornin' Ambrose by Graham Ingels **
+d) mournin' Ambrose by Graham Ingels **

 (aunt Elsa's diary denouncing her husband

-as being y ghoul with a meat-ticket)
+as being a ghoul with a meat-ticket)

 ghoul = spirit that robs graves and feeds